Japanese Public Key Infrastructure (JPKI)

 4. Service Case Studies

-For example, in the banking and securities industry, Japanese Public Key Infrastructure is often used to open accounts, and its introduction has been recognized as effective.
-It eliminates the need to copy identity verification documents, fill out application forms, and send them by mail, which were required when opening an account.
-By using My Number Card electronic certification, you can easily and accurately apply for an account from a smartphone or other device.
-This leads to a reduction in administrative costs such as acceptance and screening, and an improvement in customer convenience.
+For example, in the banking and securities industry, Japanese Public Key Infrastructure is widely used for account opening, and its introduction has been recognized for its effectiveness.
+It eliminates the need to copy identity verification documents and fill out and mail application forms, which were necessary when opening an account.
+By using My Number Card electronic certification, it is possible to easily and accurately apply from smartphones, etc. This reduces administrative costs such as reception and screening, and improves customer convenience.

 5. Authentication Mechanism

-For the Japanese Public Key Infrastructure, the electronic certification installed in the IC chips of the My Number Card is used.
-The J-LIS, the issuer of the electronic certification, becomes the trust anchor (base of reliability) and proves its effectiveness.
+The Japanese Public Key Infrastructure uses a electronic certification mounted on the My Number Card's IC chip.
+The J-LIS, the issuer of the electronic certification, serves as the trust anchor (the point of trust) and proves its validity.

 5.1.
 What is electronic certification effectiveness?

-Expiration conditions for a electronic certification include the expiration of the valid period of the electronic certification, a change in the four basic information (address, name, date of birth, and sex) on the resident's card, and the death of the applicant.
-There are two types of electronic certification: "electronic certification for signature" and "electronic certification for user certification," and the expiration conditions differ for each.
+The conditions for revocation of a electronic certification include the expiration of the validity period of the electronic certification, a change in the four basic information (address, name, date of birth, gender) of the resident record, and the death of the person concerned.
+There are two types of electronic certification: "electronic certification for signature" and "electronic certification for user certificate", and the conditions for revocation are different for each type.

-For details of "electronic certification for signature" and "electronic certification for user certification", please refer to " 4.2 electronic certification type ".
+For details of "electronic certification for signature" and "electronic certification for user certificate", please refer to " 4.2 electronic certification type ".

-Please refer to the following for details of electronic certification's expiration conditions.
+Please refer to the following for details of electronic certification expiration conditions.

 (1) CRL Provision Method

-CRL * 5 is a list of revocation information of electronic certification.
+CRL * 5 is a list of revocation information for electronic certification.

-The CRL provision method is a method of periodically (once a day, etc.) providing a list of revocation information of a electronic certification.
+The CRL provision method is a method of providing a list of electronic certification revocation information periodically (once a day, etc.).

 The CRL provided by the J-LIS is updated on a daily basis.
-The private sector checks the validity of the electronic certification by downloading it locally and comparing it with the issuance number of the electronic certification of the service recipient.
+The private sector verifies the validity of the electronic certification by downloading it to local environments and matching it to the issuing number of the customer's electronic certification.

 * 5 Certification Revocation List